Page cover

 Steps

-On the Cockpit page of SimFly Pad, click “Connect” in the upper left corner.
+1. On the Cockpit page of SimFly Pad, click “Connect” in the upper left corner.
 Select the screen you want to stream and click the “Connect” button in the middle of the screen.
 When the screen prompts “Waiting for the window to be popup,” proceed to the next step.

-After the SimFlyPad screen prompts “Waiting for the window to pop up” go to the MSFS game.
-While holding down the right ALT key, move your mouse over the screen you want to stream and click the left mouse button.
-(When you move the mouse over, you will notice that your mouse icon changes to a magnifying glass icon.)
+2. After SimFly Pad prompts “Waiting for the window to pop up,” switch to MSFS.
+Hold down the right ALT key, move your mouse over the screen you want to stream, and click the left mouse button.
+(When you move the mouse over it, the cursor changes to a magnifying glass icon.
+If holding the right ALT key still does not let you click to pop out the window, see the common issues section below.)

-After clicking the left mouse button, the corresponding game screen will briefly appear as a pop-up window.
+3. After clicking the left mouse button, the corresponding game screen will briefly appear as a pop-up window.
 Wait a moment, and SimFlyPad will automatically hide this window and start transmitting the image data.

 When press the right ALT key and move the mouse over the corresponding screen, the mouse icon does not change.